We threaded our way out of the noise and confusion of the airport into the brilliant sunshine of Corfu.

 The nature had got me.
 Of course it had.
 The magic of the island sticking to me like pollen to my trousers as I crashed through the brilliantly lighted, brilliantly coloured fields, having discovered, hungrily, all the beauty the island had on offer.

-It could be hard – I encountered my first earthquake early one morning, shook out of my bed by a magnitude 7 quake – but Corfu’s nature: the paintbrush heads of the cyprus trees seemingly coating the sky a deep blue every day; the thirsting sea, with the hands of both Greece and Albania cupping it, visible from Corfu’s island’s shore or up on its hills, always left me happy.
+It could be hard – I encountered my first earthquake early one morning, shaken out of my bed by a magnitude 7 quake – but Corfu’s nature: the paintbrush heads of the cyprus trees seemingly coating the sky a deep blue every day; the thirsting sea with the hands of both Greece and Albania cupping it, visible from Corfu’s shore or up on its hills, always left me happy.

 The people had got to me though.
 Some of them anyway.

-The mores and manners of the islanders; the sly incursions and the creeping surreptitious ways; the old women who would yell and shout and demand and harangue, endlessly and over nothing; the men who would smugly sit, bathing like walruses in largesse, in the Nikos’ desperate kafeneo and boast “Pay tax?
+The mores and manners of the islanders; the sly incursions and the creeping surreptitious ways; the old women who would yell and shout and demand and harangue, endlessly and over nothing; the restaurant owners plying only for tourist trade; the men who would smugly sit, bathing like walruses in largesse in Nikos’ desperate kafeneo and boast “Pay tax?
 Tomorrow, my friend, tomorrow…”

-In our village though, still halfway up those old green hills, still flooded by sunlight, I could feel something was very wrong.
+And in our village, still halfway up those old green hills, still flooded by sunlight, I could feel something had gone very wrong.